root-project/root/docbook/users-guide/Histograms.md

 the correct error in the case above, then `SQRT(Y)/SQRT(N)` would be the correct error here.
-In fact, any bin with non-zero number of entries N but with zero spread ( `spread = s[j]` ) should have an uncertainty `SQRT(Y)/SQRT(N)` .
-Now, is `
-                    SQRT(Y)/SQRT(N)` really the correct uncertainty?
+In fact, any bin with non-zero number of entries N but with zero spread ( `spread = s[j]` ) should have an uncertainty `SQRT(Y)/SQRT(N)`.
+Now, is `SQRT(Y)/SQRT(N)` really the correct uncertainty ?
 That it is only in the case where the Y variable is some sort of counting statistics, following a Poisson distribution.
 This is the default case.
-However, Y can be any variable from an original `
-                    NTUPLE` , and does not necessarily follow a Poisson distribution.
+However, Y can be any variable from an original `NTUPLE`, and does not necessarily follow a Poisson distribution.
 The computation of errors is based on Y = values of data points; N = number of data points.

 -   `' '` - the default is blank, the errors are: